gsdlab/clafer/README.md

 To run the automated tests (including both unit tests and [doctests](https://github.com/sol/doctest#readme)), execute

 ```
-cabal test
+stack test
 ```

-To only run unit tests, execute `cabal test test-suite`.
+To only run unit tests, execute `stack test test-suite`.

-To only run doctests, execute `cabal test doctests`.
+To only run doctests, execute `stack test doctests`.

+> Note: it is still possible to run `cabal test` as previously; however, the `Makefile` uses `stack` by default.

 For instructions for adding new modules to the doctest suite, see [cabal integration](https://github.com/sol/doctest#cabal-integration).